 Table of Contents[Hide][Show]

-Having lived in Central Florida and visited countless times as a child and with my own children, some of our favorite vacations have included a day off from the Disney parks with a day trip to the beach.
-And, one of my all-time favorite childhood vacations was a week at Walk Disney World followed by a week at Clearwater Beach on the Gulf Coast.
+During my time living in Central Florida and visiting with our own family we’ve learned a secret.
+Some of the best family vacations include a day off from the Disney parks.
+We love building in a day trip to the beach.
+And, one of my all-time favorite childhood vacations was a week at Walt Disney World followed by a week at Clearwater Beach on the Gulf Coast.
 Whether you’re staying on-property at Disney or off property try to work in a beach day.
 With the end of Magical Express and more families than ever renting a car at Disney you’re only a drive away from sunning by the sea!

 Best Beaches a Day Trip from Walt Disney World